Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Continuation of bifurcations

 \subsection{Saddle-node bifurcations}

-We use Wiggins' characterizations \cite{wiggins1990introduction} as our definitions of saddle-node bifurcations in the parameter $\p$ for the vector field $f(x)+r(x;\p)$ and the flow-kick map $\Phi_{\tau}(x;\p)$.
-Table \ref{table:SN} provides the four defining conditions for each system.
-With mild smoothness assumptions on the disturbance rate function $r$, saddle-node bifurcations continue locally from the ODE to flow-kick systems.
+We restrict our attention to saddle-node bifurcations in the parameter $\p$ for the vector field $f(x)+r(x,\p)$ that satisfy the hypotheses of Sotomayor's Theorem \cite{perko2001}.
+Table \ref{table:SNnew} provides these five sufficient conditions for a saddle-node bifurcation in the center column and the parallel conditions for the flow-kick map $\Phi_{\tau}(x,\p)$ in the right column \cite{robinson1999dynamical}.
+Our next theorem establishes that such saddle-node bifurcations continue locally from ODE to flow-kick systems, suggesting that ODEs suffice to capture these structures for small and frequent disturbances.